alanng10/class-lang/Docue/Article/Word/a.md

 Word "path" has meaning that is way.

+Word "mode" has meaning that is configed way.

 Word "relate" has meaning that is relative.

 Word "combine" has meaning that is combo.